IndomieGorengSatu/Mie/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## What time did the man go to the dentist?
+Tooth hurt-y.